-Funds are appropriated by the N. C. General Assembly and disbursed in accordance with North Carolina's Competitive Grant Program for State-wide Health and Human Services Initiatives via a contract between the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services and the Autism Society of North Carolina, Inc. The Division will reimburse monthly for allowable expenditures when the report of expenditures is received.
-Additionally, it is required that ASNC submit a monthly report detailing these expenditures to the contract administrator.
+Autism Society is a non-profit organization.
+Funds are appropriated by the N. C. General Assembly and disbursed in accordance with North Carolina's Competitive Grant Program for State-wide Health and Human Services Initiatives via a contract between the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services and the Autism Society of North Carolina, Inc. The Division will reimburse monthly for allowable expenditures when the required report detailing expenditures is received by the contract administrator.

-Evaluation and monitoring includes; review of monthly FSRs, quarterly reports, and on-site review to make sure activities and cost are allowed, reporting is adequate, eligibility is appropriate and special test and provisions are met as needed.
+Evaluation and monitoring includes: review of monthly FSRs, quarterly progress reports, and an on-site review to make sure activities and cost are within the scope of the executed contract, reporting is adequate, eligibility is appropriate and special test and provisions are met as needed.

-The ARC of North Carolina
+The Arc of North Carolina

+The Arc of NC is a non-profit organization.
 The Arc of North Carolina is committed to securing for all people with intellectual and developmental disabilities.
-Funds are appropriated by the N. C. General Assembly and disbursed in accordance with North Carolina's Competitive Grant Program for State-wide Health and Human Services Initiatives via a contract between the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services and The ARC of North Carolina for the services specified in the contract.
-The Division will reimburse monthly for allowable expenditures when the report of expenditures is received.
-Additionally, it is required that The ARC of North Carolina submits a monthly report detailing these expenditures to the contract administrator.
+Funds are appropriated by the N. C. General Assembly and disbursed in accordance with North Carolina's Competitive Grant Program for State-wide Health and Human Services Initiatives via a contract between the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services and The Arc of North Carolina for the services specified in the contract.
+The Division will reimburse monthly for allowable expenditures when the report detailing expenditures is received by the contract administrator.

-Evaluation and monitoring includes; review of monthly FSRs, quarterly reports, and on-site review to make sure activities and cost are allowed, reporting is adequate, eligibility is appropriate and special test and provisions are met as needed.
+Evaluation and monitoring includes: review of monthly FSRs, quarterly progress reports, and an on-site review to make sure activities and cost are within the scope of the executed contract, reporting is adequate, eligibility is appropriate and special test and provisions are met as needed.